Lucarnosky/javascript-testing-best-practices-italian/readme-it.md

 <br/>

-### :thumbsdown: Esempoo Anti-Pattern: A long test case that tries to assert the existence of error with try-catch
+### :thumbsdown: Esempio Anti-Pattern: A long test case that tries to assert the existence of error with try-catch

 ![](https://img.shields.io/badge/🔧%20Example%20using%20Mocha-blue.svg "Examples with Mocha")